Digital Manufacturing Helps Medtech Company Revolutionize Surgical Stapler

-Modern science has allowed surgeons to fix the human body amazingly fast, yet leave behind only small traces that repairs were performed.
+Modern science has allowed surgeons to fix the human body amazingly fast, yet leave behind only small traces where repairs were performed.
 One of the more commonly used methods to achieve this is by a minimally invasive technique called laparoscopic surgery, where small incisions are made into a patient’s skin, a laparoscope is inserted to provide a magnified view of the patient’s organs, the procedure is performed, and the incision is closed by stitching or surgical staples.
 You can have your gallbladder removed before breakfast and be binge-watching Netflix from the comfort of your couch by dinner.

 Typically, the small openings created during laparoscopic surgery are closed in one of two ways: manually stitching subcutaneously (beneath the skin) with a bio-absorbable, thread-like material and a curved needle that moves from one side of the hole to the other to close it tight, or with a surgical stapler that inserts metal staples into the skin to close the wound.
 The first technique is more time consuming, but leaves less surgical evidence.
 The latter method is faster, but can cause scarring and infection.

-Chuck Rogers, Ph.D., and Kenneth Danielson, M.D. of Massachusetts-based Opus KSD are nearing the launch of a device that combines the best of both worlds: the ease of a stapler with proprietary bio-absorbable subcutaneous fasteners.
+Chuck Rogers, Ph.D., and Kenneth Danielson, M.D., of Massachusetts-based Opus KSD, have spent the past several years developing and eventually launching to market, with help from Proto Labs, a surgical tool that combines the best of both worlds: the ease of a stapler with proprietary bio-absorbable subcutaneous fasteners.

 However, before a shift from additive to injection molding was made, Opus had each part milled through Proto Labs’ CNC machining service.
-The milled parts were designed as if they were being molded, with proper draft built in, so the form, fit and function of the device could be studied before tooling up for molding.
+The milled parts were designed as if they were being molded, with proper draft built in, so the form, fit, and function of the device could be studied before tooling up for molding.
 “Once we put the prototypes together, we could test to make sure the fasteners were feeding correctly, and if the sliding action of the plunger was operating smoothly without jamming.
-If there were any problems, we would modify the part and have another one machined,” explains Rogers.
+If there were any problems, we would modify the part and have another one machined,” Rogers said.
 “Once everything was working, we made molds.”

 Although the design remained consistent from machining to molding, the material employed did not.
 In the stapler’s first iteration, the material used for the machined parts closely resembled the resin that would be used to mold it, but they discovered that surface finishes between processes varied.
 In subsequent iterations, they switched to machined acetals like Delrin, for example, even though final parts would be molded in an FDA-approved Lustran ABS, which provides more structural rigidity and can handle gamma sterilization.

-The SubQ It! system is designed to make life easier for surgeons and better for their patients, whether human or animal—something Proto Labs is always excited to help accelerate
+The SubQ It! system is designed to make life easier for surgeons and better for their patients, whether human or animal—something Proto Labs is always excited to help accelerate.